 We found couchsurfing quite difficult across all the Balkans but if you apply further in advance you might have some luck!

-There are also some good hostels in Tirana and it costs around €6-10 for a bed in a dorm.
+There are also some good hostels in Tirana and it only costs around €6-10 for a bed in a dorm.
 If you prefer your own apartment have a look at Airbnb, sign up with our link and get a $35 discount on your first booking!

 Best things to do in Tirana